lmarinl1/HPC-Project-DNA/PCAM.md

 1. Algorithm design
 2. Analytical performance modeling
 3. Election of the "paradigm" of parallel programming that will be used
-	• Paradigm of parallel programming with shared memory (SM)
+	- Paradigm of parallel programming with shared memory (SM).
-	• Paradigm of parallel programming with message passing (MP) ...
+	- Paradigm of parallel programming with message passing (MP).
 4. Language / library / development tools selection that is will use for the creation of the program
 5. Codification